Enneagram Type 7 Diet Strengths:

 The Pleasure and Pain Principle is the theory that we are programmed to seek pleasurable experiences and avoid physical and psychological pain.
 What is interesting about humans is that we quickly become “use to” or bored by our favorite pleasures.
 This causes us to continually seek out more intense experiences.

-As we pursue pleasure there are a few factors that can heightened the experience:
+As we pursue pleasure there are a few factors that can heighten the experience:

 - Anticipation – Desire can be increased by being teased before we get a “taste.”

 - Novelty – Variety increases pleasure.